sebbeaume/email-challenge/README.md

 The company is however aware that simply checking the average response time is not a significant KPI, and could lead to misinterpretation of the employees performance, as they are based in different timezones.
-Thus, you will be rewarded only a **quarter of the maximum possible points** for finding these statistic correctly.
+Thus, you will be rewarded only a **quarter of the maximum possible points per user** for finding these statistic correctly.

 For full grade, the company wants you to take into account the working hours of each of the employees when calculating their average response time.